4/14/25

 I’ve started work on an animated cartoon—limited animation, to be honest.
 We’re talking slow blinks, head tilts, awkward shuffles.
 The kind of movement that mirrors the mental gymnastics of a man caught in a moral midlife crisis.

-His name is MAGA Mike.
+His name is MAGA Mick.

 He’s a dyed-in-the-flannel Republican.
 Trump voter.
 Used to shout at the TV.
 Used to own more flags than shirts.
 But now… something’s shifting.
 Not all at once.
 Not dramatically.
 But enough that you can see it in his eyes.